wolfv6/keybrd/tutorials/tutorial_3a_multi-layer_keyboard.md

 There are several layer scheme-classes to choose from.
 You can view all the class definitions in the [keybrd library](../src/).

-Layer classes include:
+Key_Layer classes include:
 * Code_LayerHold
 * Code_LayerLock

-There is only one StateLayer class:
+A basic StateLayer class is:
 * StateLayer

-Layered classes include:
+Key_Layered classes include:
 * Code_LayeredScSc
 * Code_LayeredCodeSc
 * Code_LayeredCodeCode